-SG2: E Implement MWCOG targets to reduce greenhouse gas emissions from all sources within the county to 50% of 2005 level by 2030, and to be carbon-neutral by 2050.
-SG2: F Streamline County approval of solar panels being installed at private homes and businesses TM2: A Improve connectivity of sidewalks and trails (paved and unpaved) for pedestrians and cyclists.
-TM4: A Continue and expand telework options for County employees EC1: A Prioritize minimizing land disturbance during construction and leaving natural terrain in a natural state.
-When not feasible, evaluate alternatives such as tree-banking programs EC1: B Evaluate initiating tree-save rules in the Zoning Ordinance/Design & Construction Standards Manual (DCSM).
+SG2: F Streamline County approval of solar panels being installed at private homes and businesses.
+TM2: A Improve connectivity of sidewalks and trails (paved and unpaved) for pedestrians and cyclists.
+TM4: A Continue and expand telework options for County employees.
+EC1: A Prioritize minimizing land disturbance during construction and leaving natural terrain in a natural state.
+When not feasible, evaluate alternatives such as tree-banking programs.
+EC1: B Evaluate initiating tree-save rules in the Zoning Ordinance/DCSM.
 EC1: C Promote reforestation and meadow development with native plants on county land and on private land.
 EC5: B Continue to update maps and monitor flood prone locations in the county.
 EC5: C Work with local, state, and federal agencies to identify funding for projects that would reduce or eliminate the risk of repetitive flooding.
 EC5: D Work with emergency management agencies to create and implement flood risk education programs.

-Appendix C. Existing County Government Actions
+Appendix D. Existing County Government Actions

 The following is a list of actions, programs, and projects that we already have underway.
-These actions either make an effort to mitigate GHG emissions or improve climate resiliency and hazard mitigation in the county.
+These actions either try to mitigate GHG emissions or improve climate resiliency and hazard mitigation in the county.